TexasInstruments/c2000ware-FreeRTOS/kernel/README.md

 ## Overview

-	This repository has a dependency on c2000ware-core-sdk repository.
-It is added as a git submodule to the c2000ware-core-sdk repository.
+   This repository has a dependency on [c2000ware-core-sdk](https://github.com/TexasInstruments/c2000ware-core-sdk) repository.
+   Please clone the c2000ware-core-sdk repo and then clone this repo.
+   The contents of this repo (kernel) folder has to be copied into the c2000ware-core-sdk repo.

 ## Contributing to the project